alxshelepenok/lumen/content/posts/crypto-wallet-logins-and-the-drip-fe-library.md

 date: 2022-05-03T04:00:00Z
 socialImage: https://storageapi.fleek.co/fleek-team-bucket/fleek-ethereumlogin%20(1)%201%20(1).png
 canonical: ''
-description: 'Use MetaMask, Rainbow, Gnosis, or any Ethereum wallet to sign up & sign in to your Fleek account!
-Plus, we’re releasing the open source Web3 frontend library that we used to build it: Drip.'
+description: Use MetaMask, Rainbow, or any Ethereum wallet to sign up & sign in to your Fleek account!
 category: Announcement
 tags:
 - Rainbow